 - Veggies – The classic vegetables you expect to find in chicken and dumplings are onions, celery, and carrots.
 Together, they make up the 3 vegetable aromatic blend referred to as mirepoix, which is sometimes available, already chopped for you, in the grocery store.
 It's a real luxury if you're willing to spend a few extra dollars.

-- Butter – To create the creamy base that you expect in chicken and dumplings, we need to thicken the chicken stock with a roux, which begins with butter that we melt in a pan.
+- Butter – To create the creamy base that you expect in chicken and dumplings, we need to thicken the chicken stock with a roux, which begins with butter that we melt in the pan.

 - Chicken stock – Choose a brand of chicken stock that has plenty of flavor, since it's the most plentiful ingredient in your soup.
 I rarely make my own chicken stock, since it just takes too long and Pacific chicken broth is so delicious.

 - Milk – To create a creamy soup, we'll use whole milk or half-and-half.
 Be sure to use something with fat, or your soup will miss that richness.
+For the dumplings, use milk, not half and half, or the batter will be too thick.

 - Spices – The classic spices in this sort of recipe are those in Herbs de Provence, but you can make your own blend using a combination of 1 1/2 teaspoons dried rosemary, 3/4 teaspoon dried thyme, 1/2 teaspoon dried basil, and 1/4 teaspoon dried parsley.
+Of course, you'll also need salt and ground black pepper.

 If you're making your dish with the traditional fluffy, free-form gluten free dumplings recipe, you're going to be amazed at how easy it is to mix up the batter.
 It's a thick but soft mixture of blended gluten free flours, baking powder, salt, eggs, and milk that you'll mix up in a bowl, and scoop mounds into hot liquid with a spring-loaded ice cream scoop to cook in moments.
 Be careful, though, as the dumplings expand quite a lot in the liquid!